deatrich/linux-home-server/customization.md

 $ sudo nano cmdline.txt
 ```

-## Disable the Graphical Login Interface
+## Disable the graphical login interface

 Simpler is better for a server.
 Normally 24x7 servers are headless, mouseless,
 keyboardless, and sit in the semi-darkness.
 A graphics-based console